-Executive Employees - Compensatory time for Executive employees exempt from the FLSA is earned at a straight hour for hour for any hours worked over 8 hours per day.
-Work performed on weekends or holidays is eligible for compensatory time at a straight hour for hour.
+Executive Employees - Earned PTO for Executive employees exempt from the FLSA is earned at a straight hour for hour for any hours worked over 8 hours per day.
+Work performed on weekends or holidays is eligible for Earned PTO at a straight hour for hour.
 Prior approval by the County Administrator is required for overtime hours worked in excess of eight (8) hours per week.
 This shall also apply to Professional and IT Classified employees.
+In addition, Sheriff's Department Executive staff who work 12-hour rotating shifts will earn hour for hour for any hours worked over 12 per day.